DavidBK/shampoo/Node/Call-Of-Duty.md

 1. Add handlers for `unhandledRejection` and `uncaughtException` events.

 1. Add handlers for `SIGTERM` and `SIGINT` events.

+1. Validate your ENV vars before starting the server.

 1. Use [helmetJS](https://helmetjs.github.io) to protect your app.